 Agriculture in the United States

-• Agriculture in the United States expanded by 5% every year after 1990.
-In addition to this, the production of every farming worker increased by 0.84% every year.
+- Agriculture in the United States has grown by 5% every year since 1990.
+In addition to this, the productivity of every farming worker has increased by 0.84% every year.

-• The United States produces the highest amount of timber.
-Approx 70% of the country’s forests officially owned with bounded logging permitted.
+- The United States produces the highest amount of timber, with approximately 70% of the country’s forests being officially owned, and regulated logging is permitted.

-• The United States is a net exporter of agricultural commodities.
-In 2007, the agriculture census recorded 2.2 million farms covering an area for agriculture.
+- The United States is a net exporter of agricultural commodities.
+In 2007, the agriculture census recorded 2.2 million farms covering a vast area used for agriculture.

 3. Brazil